 - The rights of all pupils as individuals should be respected.
 Confidentiality of personal information must be maintained at all times, except where disclosure of information is deemed necessary to safeguard the welfare of a child. - Members of staff support pupils best if they themselves adopt high professional standards.
 Care needs to be taken over becoming over-familiar with children in having conversations of types which could be misconstrued and by avoiding situations in which a young person is alone for long periods with a member of staff. - Members of staff should not offer accommodation to pupils (or transport, except for official school functions) unless in exceptional and urgent circumstances.
 Where this is unavoidable, he or she should ensure that the School is aware of the arrangements on each and every occasion.
-The pupil's parents or guardians should confirm to the School that they are aware of and happy with what has been arranged. - Use common sense in all matters - If you have any suspicions that anything inappropriate is happening to a child, you should, in the first instance contact the Designated Senior Person for Child Protection (the Senior School Nurse) or in her absence the Head. - Make sure you have read and understood the School's Safeguarding and Child Protection Policy (2.2).
+The pupil's parents or guardians should confirm to the School that they are aware of and happy with what has been arranged. - Use common sense in all matters - If you have any suspicions that anything inappropriate is happening to a child, you should, in the first instance contact the DSL or in her absence, one of the DDSLs.

+Make sure you have read and understood the School's Safeguarding and Child Protection Policy (2.2).